XinyuKang/SQL/sql.md

 FROM Customers
 GROUP BY Country;
 ```
+### COUNT
+Expressions that are not encapsulated within the COUNT function and must be included in the GROUP BY clause at the end of the SQL statement.

 ## HAVING
 Like WHERE, the HAVING clause `filters the rows of a table`.
 Whereas WHERE tried to `filter the whole table`, HAVING filters `rows within each of the groups defined by GROUP BY`.